 In general, renal injury is caused by blunt injury, in particular, motor vehicle accidents and falls from height.

 Traumatic renal injury can be graded from 1 though to 5.
 The grading system is defined as follows3:

-- Grade I - Contusion or non-expanding subcapsular haematoma; No laceration
+- Grade I - Contusion or non-expanding subcapsular hematoma; No laceration

-- Grade 2 - Non-expanding perirenal haematoma; Cortical laceration <1cm deep without extravasation
+- Grade 2 - Non-expanding perirenal hematoma; Cortical laceration <1cm deep without extravasation

 - Grade 3 - Cortical laceration > 1 cm without urinary extravasation

-- Grade 4 - Laceration through corticomedullary junction into collecting system OR Vascular segmental renal artery or vein injury with contained haematoma
+- Grade 4 - Laceration through corticomedullary junction into collecting system OR Vascular segmental renal artery or vein injury with contained hematoma

 - Grade 5 - Shattered kidney OR renal pedicle injury or avulsion

 Stable patients with grade 1 to 4 lacerations are managed conservatively.
 Grade 5 injuries, or unstable patients with lesser grade injuries require intervention.
-Unstable patients may have life-threatening haemorrhage, renal pedicle avulsion or expanding retroperitoneal haematomas.
+Unstable patients may have life-threatening hemorrhage, renal pedicle avulsion or expanding retroperitoneal hematomas.